Join us for an adventure in flavor!

 Firecracker salmon, along with rice, carrots and broccolini on a white plate.

-I’m always experimenting with new Asian flavors, from Mongolian Beef to Teriyaki Chicken to Korean Pork Soup.
-This is one of my new favorites!
+We are always experimenting with new Asian flavors, from Filipino Adobo to Indo-Chinese Dragon Chicken to Japanese Curry.
+This is one of my new favorites.

 The sauce is so jam packed with great flavors, and it pairs so well with the tender buttery salmon.
 Trust me, you’ll be coming back to this one again and again.